What is a matrix?

 ## [1] 4 6

-matrix_c <- matrix(1:12, byrow = FALSE, ncol = 3)
+matrix_c2 <- matrix(1:12, ncol = 3) # 4x3

 ## [1] 5 3

-Slice a Matrix
+Slice a matrix

 A work by Gianluca Sottile